 Human security is a contentious concept that has gathered weight in development paradigms since the 1990s.
 As development cooperation is increasingly aligned with national foreign policy agendas, this can lead to a dangerous conflation of understanding on the role and motivations of state and non-state actors.
-The Arab Spring is a case in point, with mixed responses by the international community in terms of use of force and isolation, with contrasting interventions in Libya with high oil reserves and European
+The Arab Spring is a case in point.
+There were mixed responses and contrasting interventions by the international community in terms of the use of force and isolation.
+For example, intervention in Libya with its high oil reserves and European interests to secure energy supplies in contrast to a non-interventionist policy in Syria, despite proven use of banned chemical weapons.
+This has led in turn to a range of interventions by state and civil society actors which have been questionable in terms of compliance with the four foundational principles of humanitarian aid: humanity, neutrality, impartiality and independence.